 - Check out the list of companies attending the Career Fair, and research those companies.

-2. Practice your Elevator Pitch or 90-second INFOmercial.
+- Practice your Elevator Pitch and Your INFOmercial.

-4. Greet employers with a firm handshake and make good eye contact.
+- Greet employers with a firm handshake and maintain good eye contact.
+First impressions count!

-Bring extra copies of your resume to leave with employers.
-Estimate the amount you will need based upon the company list of who is attending this year's fair and recruiting for your major.
+- Bring extra copies of your resume to leave with employers.
+Estimate the amount you will need based on the list of who is attending this year's fair and recruiting for your major.

 - Do not monopolize the employer's time.
-Ask specific questions and offer to follow up after the fair, as appropriate.
+Ask specific questions and offer to follow up after the fair.

-Ask questions, but do not ask about salary and benefits until you are being seriously considered for the position.
+- Do not ask about salary and benefits until you are being seriously considered for the position.
 Do your homework and ask tough questions!

 For a complete guide to Career Fair preparation, please see “Make the Most of a Career Fair.”

 For other questions about the Career Fair or anything else career-related, please contact Career Services directly at (406) 496-4140, email@example.com or stop by University Relations Center (URC) 109.